bmrips/dotfiles/README.md

 1. Configure Firefox:

    - Sign in to my account.
-   - Enable pre-installed plugins and give them the optional permissions.
+   - Give each plugin the requested optional permissions.
    - Auto-Sorting Bookmarks: enable.
    - Dark Reader:
      - follow the system's theme, and